linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/The Ultimate Tourist Guide to Bondistan.md

 Here's how I like to think about CFs: Let's imagine the futures contract actually gave you a  $6 \%$ coupon treasury at delivery date, meanwhile the actual deliverable bond has a  $27 \text{‰}$ coupon, with the same maturity – if you can get either one, which do you prefer?
 The  $6 \%$ coupon bond of course!
 They're otherwise the same.

-The  $6 \%$ coupon bond should trade equal to the deliverable bond (T  $2 \frac {1}{8} 0 5 / 1 5 / 2 8$ ) otherwise I'd just buy the future, sell the deliverable bond forward and get juicy free income till maturity.
+The  $6 \%$ coupon bond should trade equal to the deliverable bond (T  $2 \frac{1}{8} 0 5 / 1 5 / 2 8$ ) otherwise I'd just buy the future, sell the deliverable bond forward and get juicy free income till maturity.
 How do we select which bond to deliver?
 If there is a basket of bonds I can deliver, I will choose the one that costs me the least – what we call the Cheapest to Deliver bond (CTD).
 How do we determine the CTD?
 Please see Appendix 1 for an in- depth breakdown.

 We need to equate the two – “What is the price I need to pay for a  $6 \%$ coupon bond at delivery such that I am indifferent between that and the real deliverable bond?”